-- Must be respectful of school personnel. - Must follow directions the first time they are given. - Must be seated at their desks before the tardy bell rings. - Must keep hands, feet, and objects to themselves. - Must adhere to school dress code. - Must put all trash into proper receptacles. - Must have a hall pass to be out of class. - Must walk to classes in an orderly fashion. - Must cooperate with bus drivers at all times. - Must keep head, hands, and feet out of the aisle and inside the bus. - Must stay seated while the bus is moving. - Must refrain from eating on the bus. - Must follow rules and guidelines of RUP at all times.
+- Must be respectful of school personnel. - Must follow directions the first time they are given. - Must be seated at their desks before the tardy bell rings. - Must keep hands, feet, and objects to themselves. - Must adhere to the school dress code. - Must put all trash into proper receptacles. - Must have a hall pass to be out of class. - Must walk to classes in an orderly fashion. - Must cooperate with bus drivers at all times. - Must keep head, hands, and feet out of the aisle and inside the bus. - Must stay seated while the bus is moving. - Must refrain from eating on the bus. - Must follow rules and guidelines of RUP at all times. - Must enjoy every day of the middle school experience.